justsaishiko/Ultimate-gay-ahh-project-v2/README.md

 Normal and pixel have the option to reveal before using up all attempts, color also had it but I threw it out because I didn't feel like thinking about how to style it in any way presentable.

-In the sidebar there are links to: wiki, original genshindle, official hoyoverse website, hoyolab, tiktok (mine) under the hoyocreator program, not touched for about a month because I have nothing to post and placeholders for insta and my own domain because I don't have them, but the idea exists.
+In the sidebar there are links to: wiki, original genshindle, official hoyoverse website, hoyolab, tiktok (mine) under the hoyocreator program, not touched for about a month because I have nothing to post, please do not dwell on the content and placeholders for insta and my own domain because I don't have them, but the idea exists.

 In the navbar the first 3 options are the above-mentioned gameplays, the last two are something like coming soon, I'll do them someday, maybe.